anbox-cloud/discourse-docs/howto/troubleshoot/landing.md

     juju crashdump -s -a debug-layer

 The Anbox Management Service (AMS) charm implements the `debug-layer` addon which will add a `debug-*.tar.gz` archive to the crash dump for the AMS units.
 The tarball may contain container logs for the containers that are in `error` state in AMS and other information about the Anbox runtime process.

+## `anbox-cloud-appliance.buginfo` command

+*Applies to: Anbox Cloud Appliance*

+Use the `anbox-cloud-appliance.buginfo` command to obtain debugging information for issues with the Anbox Cloud Appliance.

+This is the recommended option to provide debugging information when you report an issue with the Anbox Cloud Appliance.

 ## Anbox Cloud bug report utility